junxit/us-congress-bills-113/metadata.md

 - 2014-06-11 — Introduced in Senate
 - 2014-06-11 — Submitted in the Senate.
 Ordered Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 429. (text of measure as introduced: CR S3606-3607)
+- 2014-07-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S4204)
+- 2014-07-07 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S4204)